5 wounded as mass shooting at Morgan State University prompts hourslong shelter-in-place during homecoming week | KRDO

 5 wounded as mass shooting at Morgan State University prompts hourslong shelter-in-place during homecoming week

-(CNN) — Four students and another person were wounded when gunfire erupted outside a crowded homecoming event at Morgan State University in Baltimore, police said, sending students on a dash for cover and a SWAT team into a dorm to hunt for suspects as the nation’s gun violence epidemic struck yet another American campus.
+(CNN) — Four students and another person were wounded when gunfire erupted outside a crowded homecoming event at Morgan State University in Baltimore, police said, sending students on a dash for cover and a SWAT team into a dorm to hunt for suspects.

 “We were outside of our coronation, basically they let out and everybody was leaving, and then we see two gunshots hit the front window and everyone just started running,” a student identified only as David, who lives at the historically Black college in northeast Baltimore, told CNN affiliate WBAL.